tswanson222/sampleVADIR/README.md

 <!-- You can install the released version of sampleVADIR from [CRAN](https://CRAN.R-project.org) with: -->

-You can install the development version of modnets from [GitHub](https://github.com/tswanson222/sampleVADIR) with:
+You can install the development version of sampleVADIR from [GitHub](https://github.com/tswanson222/sampleVADIR) with:

 ``` r